NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 (*~20+ hours*)

 Check [this document](./prior-fuzzers.md)  for how to use other fuzzers (CodeAlchemist, DeepSmith, Fuzzilli, Montage, Die) for test program generation and differential testing.
-This require you downloading a larger docker image (80+GB uncompressed) from [here](https://drive.google.com/file/d/1WMd4GMin5rOke40CaFwylm34ddmBpFGY/view?usp=sharing)
+This test requires using a larger docker image (80+GB uncompressed) that can be downloaded from [here](https://drive.google.com/file/d/1WMd4GMin5rOke40CaFwylm34ddmBpFGY/view?usp=sharing)

 ## ★ Remarks